Uncovering the connections between beliefs, personality archetypes and weight gain

-Behind a woman’s behavior lies a subconscious belief in value.
+Behind a woman’s (or any person’s) behavior lies a subconscious belief in value.

 In these two examples, the belief is “I am valued if I care for you” and “I am valued if I achieve things.”
 But the converse is also true: “I am less valuable if I can’t care for you” and “I am less valuable if I don’t achieve things.”
 While these may not be intellectual truths, the subconscious believes them and can have you giving and doing until you hit rock bottom.